Apply for BAföG to attend school

 If you do not live with your parents:

-- a total of EUR 666 if you attend a secondary general education school, a vocational school, or a technical college that you can attend without having completed vocational training, or
+- a total of 666 EUR if you attend a secondary school for general education, a vocational school, or a technical college that you can attend without having completed vocational training, or

-- a total of EUR 775 if you attend an evening secondary school, vocational training school, evening secondary school, or technical college class that you can only attend if you have completed vocational training.
+- a total of 775 EUR if you attend an evening secondary school, vocational extension school, evening secondary school, or technical college class that you can only attend if you have completed vocational training.

-- If you have a child under the age of 14 living in your household, you will also receive a childcare allowance of EUR 160 for each child.
+- If you have a child under the age of 14 living in your household, you will also receive a child care supplement of 160 EUR for each child.

-You can also receive BAföG if you spend a year abroad during your school years, for example.
-If you stay abroad, you will receive supplements for the travel costs for the outward and return journey.
+Even if you spend a year abroad during your schooling, for example, you can still receive BAföG.
+If you spend time abroad, supplements are granted toward the travel costs for the round trip.

-The following amounts are taken into account, i.e., they reduce your BAföG requirement:
+The following amounts are taken into account, meaning they reduce your BAföG eligibility:

 -

-The income of your parents and your spouse or partner in the year before last before the start of the approval period, if it exceeds the allowance.
-The allowance is:
+The income of your parents as well as your spouse or partner in the year before last prior to the start of the grant period, if it exceeds the exemption amount.
+The exemption amount is:

-- EUR 1,690 per parent if your parents live separately, and
+- 1,690 EUR per parent if your parents live apart, and

-- A further 50 percent of the parental income calculated in this way – plus an additional 5 percent for each sibling in non-eligible education – remains exempt from deduction.
+- An additional 50 percent of the parental income calculated in this way—as well as an additional 5 percent for each sibling not in eligible education—is exempt from calculation

 - In addition, there may be further allowances, for example for additional children or other dependents of the above-mentioned persons under civil law.

-- Note: If your parents or your spouse or partner currently earn significantly less than in the year before last before approval, you can submit an update request.
+- Note: If your parents or your spouse or partner currently earn significantly less than they did in the year before last prior to approval, you can submit an application for an update.

-- Your own income, if it exceeds EUR 556 per month.
-In addition, there may be further additional allowances if you have to pay maintenance to other persons.
+- Your own income, if it exceeds 556 EUR per month.
+In addition, there may be further additional allowances if you are required to pay support to other persons.

 Parent-independent BAföG: Your parents’ income is not taken into account if you

-- have been employed for 5 years after reaching the age of 18, or
+- have been employed for 5 years after turning 18, or

-- have completed a three-year vocational training program and have been employed for at least 3 years thereafter.
+- have completed a three-year vocational training program and were employed for at least 3 years afterward.
 If your training was shorter, you must demonstrate a correspondingly longer period of employment.

-- are over 30 years of age at the start of your training.
+- are over 30 years old when you begin your training.

-If you attend an evening high school or college, you will receive parent-independent BAföG.
-This means that your parents' income is not taken into account when calculating your BAföG requirements.
+If you attend an evening high school or a college preparatory school, you will receive parent-independent BAföG.
+This means that your parents’ income is not taken into account when calculating your BAföG eligibility.

-Note: The starting point for calculating income is always the total positive income.
-In education funding law, for employed persons this is the gross income minus
+Note: The starting point for the income calculation is generally the sum of positive income.
+Under student aid law, for employed individuals this is gross income minus

 - income-related expenses,

-- taxes actually paid, including church tax and solidarity surcharge.
+- taxes actually paid, including church tax and the solidarity surcharge.

 Child benefit that your parents receive for you is not taken into account.